ethereum/web3.py/docs/examples.rst

         def get_suggested_scan_start_block(self):
             """Get where we should start to scan for new token events.

-            If there are no prior scans start from block 1.
+            If there are no prior scans, start from block 1.
-            Otherwise start from the last end block minus ten blocks.
+            Otherwise, start from the last end block minus ten blocks.
             We rescan the last ten scanned blocks in the case there were forks to avoid misaccounting due to minor single block works (happens once in a hour in Ethereum).
             These heurestics could be made more robust, but this is for the sake of simple reference implementation.